 - Cucumber.
 Seedless and julienned into relatively even matchsticks.
 With the seeds, the cucumber will put off too much water and alter the consistency of the sushi roll.

-Prepare about 4 cups of cooked Sushi Rice that has been seasoned with a sweetened sushi vinegar mixture.
-The vinegar mix should be applied while still hot, so that it can soak in fully, but wait to assemble your Philadelphia Roll until it has cooled to room temperature.
+Prepare about 4 cups of cooked Sushi Rice that has been seasoned with a sweetened vinegar mixture.
+The vinegar mix should be applied while still hot, so that it can soak in fully, but wait to assemble your rolls until it has cooled to room temperature.

-Using a sharp knife, carefully cut the cream cheese and your smoked salmon into long, thin strips of about equal thickness on a cutting board.
-To make cutting the soft cheese a bit easier, pop it into the freezer for 20-30 minutes before slicing.
+Carefully cut the cream cheese and smoked salmon into long, thin strips of equal thickness.
+To make cutting the soft cheese easier, pop it into the freezer for 20-30 minutes before slicing.

-Add about a cup of rice on top of the nori, and spread it out gently with a rice paddle or silicone spatula.
-If you can’t get it all the way to the edges with the utensil, lightly wet your fingers and use them to spread the rice out fully.
+Add roughly a cup of rice onto the nori, and spread it out gently with a rice paddle or silicone spatula.
+Lightly wet your fingers and use them to spread the rice out fully.

 Note: A clean tea towel can also be used as a suitable substitution for the bamboo rolling mat.